wddllyy/java-coroutines/README.md

 ctx.destroy(c);
 ```

-Since throwing errors inside a coroutine makes the JVM crash, there's an `error(Object)` method on `CoroutineContext`.
-When it's called it will stop execution of all coroutines in the call stack until it's safe to throw an exception.
-Then, it'll throw a `CoroutineExecutionError`, giving it the object given to `error()`

 All `CoroutineContext` objects are meant to be used only in the thread that called `getContext()`, and *will* error if used on another thread.

 ## Example: Fibonacci generator